zacherytcox/stelligent-u/07-load-balancing/README.md

 _What is the benefit of breaking up the load balancer into specific listeners and target groups?_
+>It's a great benefit because you can have different groups of EC2 instances (or other AWS Resources) that can handle different types of tasks based on the path in the URL.

 #### Lab 7.1.2: Health Checks